fireship-io/fireship.io/content/lessons/using-passwordless-signup-with-firebase-on-the-web/index.md

 ## Step 1 - Initial Setup

-This feature is brand new to the Firebase SDK at the time of this post, so make sure your SDK is up to date.
+As usual make sure that your SDK is up to date to avoid unnecessary problems.
 ```shell
 npm install firebase@latest --save
 ```